CC2Vec/CC2Vec/README.md

       $ python lmg_cc2ftr.py -train -train_data [path of our training data] -dictionary_data [path of our dictionary data]

 The command will create a folder snapshot used to save our model.
+Testing

 ## Contact